dragonish/slender-go/README.md

 ### YAML format

-By default, the program reads `slender.yaml` in the program directory as the service configuration file (if it exists).
-If you need to use a service configuration file located elsewhere, specify its file path either by [environment variables](#environment-variables) or adding [startup commands](#startup-commands).
+If you want to use a service configuration file in YAML format, specify its file path either by [environment variables](#environment-variables) or adding [startup commands](#startup-commands).

 Each field in the file is optional.
 The file can declare fields as follows: